bmuschko/cta-crash-course/exercises/01-installing-terraform/solution/solution.md

 on darwin_amd64
 ```

-The `-help` command line option renders the usage pattern of the executable.
-You will get the same output if you just run the `terrafrom` command.
+The `-help` and `-h` command line options render the usage pattern of the executable.
+You will get the same output if you just run the `terraform` command.

 ```
 $ terraform -help